 Several Executive Orders issued recently indicate shifts in federal research priorities, potentially affecting both active projects and pending funding applications with federal agencies or sponsors.
 The Office of the Vice President for Research (OVPR) is actively monitoring this evolving situation and will continue to provide updates, guidance, and resources as federal agencies adapt to these developments.

 At this time, we do not recommend halting or altering any ongoing research activities without first consulting OVPR.
+To inform OVPR of any communications or guidance you receive, please use the OVPR Federal Communications Portal.

 Latest Updates from OVPR